DavidAJohnston/GGCVHOA/README.md

 ### Article I : General Guidelines

-Galt’s Gulch Chile (GGC) is operated under the belief that voluntarism, innovation and responsibility are the best principles to guide our community.
+The "GGC Voluntary Home Owners Association" is operated under the belief that voluntarism, innovation and responsibility are the best principles to guide our community.
 In order to realize these ideals we seek to establish market prices for services and opt in / opt out based mechanisms to enable people to interact in a voluntary and peaceful manor.
 This document is intended to illustrate an outline of intentions and goals in terms of home owners’ association guidelines.

 ### VHOA Framework:

-1. Individuals will choose a voluntary home owners association.
+1. Individual residents will choose a voluntary home owners association.

-2. Individuals have the ability to opt into the VHOA of their choice.
+2. Individual residents the ability to opt into the VHOA of their choice.

-3. Individuals have the ability to opt out of the VHOA of their choice.
+3. Individual residents have the ability to opt out of the VHOA of their choice.

-4. Individuals have the ability to create new VHOA's with different services, rights and responsibilities.
+4. Individual residents have the ability to create new VHOA's with different services, rights and responsibilities.

 ### Resolution of Desputes:

-GGC is being built on a foundation of individual property rights.
-To ensure the prosperity of a property rights driven community, and an abundant future potential conflicts between individuals will be resolved by voluntary arbitration means.
+Galt's Gulch Chile is being built on a foundation of individual property rights.
+To ensure the prosperity of a property rights driven community, and an abundant future, potential conflicts between individuals and service providers will be resolved by voluntary arbitration means.

 ### VHOA Fees:

-VHOA fees will be based on the services the members of the VHOA opt into.
+VHOA fees will be based on the services the members of the VHOA opt into and out of.

 ### Services Competition:

-Utilities and services can be offered by GGC such as water, power and waste management and other businesses / individuals are invited to compete in the open market and offer the same, similar or different services to the residents of Gult's Gulch Chile.
+Utilities and services can be offered by GGC company such as water, power and waste management and other businesses / individuals are encouranged and invited to compete in the open market and offer the same, similar or different services to the residents of Gult's Gulch Chile.

+### Sample VHOA Services, Rules and Responsibilities Agreements ALPHA GGCVHOA, BETA GGCVHOA and GAMMA GGCVHOA:

+### ALPHA Sample VHOA Services, Rules and Responsibilities Agreements

+### Services:
+1. All services including water, agriculture, food, waste mangement and energy will be contracted individually by the residents of the ALPHA GGCVHOA.

+### Rules:
+2. No rules or zoning beyond the minimums required by Chilean law shall apply to the residents of the ALPHA GGCVHOA.

+### Responsibilities:
+3. Conflicts that arise between individuals and service providers will be resolved by voluntary arbitration means.

+### BETA Sample VHOA Services, Rules and Responsibilities Agreements

+### Services:
+1. All services including water, agriculture, food, waste mangement and energy will be contracted individually or by joint buying arrangements by the residents of the BETA GGCVHOA on a service by service basis.

+### Rules:
+2. No rules or zoning beyond the minimums required by Chilean law shall apply to the residents of the BETA GGCVHOA.

+### Responsibilities:
+3. Conflicts that arise between individuals and service providers will be resolved by voluntary arbitration means.

-### Sample VHOA Services, Rules and Responsibilities Agreement:
+### Gamma Sample VHOA Services, Rules and Responsibilities Agreements

 While we intend to minimize rules and instead facilitate solutions with guidelines and resources made available, there will need to be some recourse against those who violate our community rules.
 Our simple approach to conflict resolution in these matters is to send a written warning of any violations, giving the resident 30 days to comply or establish an acceptable compliance plan.
 If after 30 days there is still an unresolved issue in the opinion of GGC management, the resident and GGC and anyone who has a complaint against the resident will immediately enter binding mediation facilitated by experienced mediators who will determine the contractually binding remedy of the situation.
 As a point of reference, GGC’s operational business plan for sustainable infrastructure and business services we plan to offer residents fall into three main categories: